AlexeyKhfzv/Simple-clock/README.md

 ### Usage

-* Use this app while reading, learning, practicing and more.
+* Use this app while reading, learning, practising and more.
 * Instead of small default clock.
 * Use it when the quick glance at the time is important.